 We are committed to training professional historians who advance scholarly understanding of the past as well as teach and engage broader publics in a variety of venues and platforms.

 All new History RAs and TAs are required to attend (and experienced TAs are invited to attend) the University-wide TA and RA Conference on Teaching, Learning and Research presented by the Center for Teaching and Learning.
 All new History TAs are required to attend the History Department's TA training.

-HIST 571: Orientation to an Academic Career in History.
+HSTRY 571: Orientation to an Academic Career in History.
 This is a unique course designed to help graduate students prepare for careers as college teachers.
 Students learn how they can most effectively seek a position, conduct job interviews and campus visits, prepare and teach a course, deal with deans, chairs, colleagues, and students, work towards tenure, and generally navigate a course within the academic profession.
-History graduate students must take this course in both their second and third years in the graduate program.
+History graduate students must take this course, normally in their second year in the graduate program.

 The History Department maintains the the histcfp electronic list, devoted exclusively to information about conferences (including calls for papers) of interest to History students and faculty.
 Anyone can subscribe to the histcfp list.
 This is a moderated list, but all subscribers can post messages.
 To subscribe to histcfp visit http://mailman1.u.washington.edu/mailman/listinfo/histcfp

 The History Department also has Travel Awards to help support graduate students presenting papers at conferences.